Tony Nardi

 Antonio Luigi Nardi (born June 21, 1958) is an Italian-Canadian actor, playwright, and theatre director based in Toronto.
 Fluent in four languages; he has appeared in French, Italian and English-language productions, including over 60 plays and 70 films and television series.
 He won the Genie Award for Best Performance by an Actor in a Leading Role twice, for The Saracen Woman (which he co-wrote) and My Father's Angel, with three additional nominations.

-His series of monologues, Two Letters...And Counting!, was nominated for a Dora Mavor Moore Award for Outstanding New Play and earned Nardi a nomination for the Siminovitch Prize in Theatre long list.
+Two Letters (Letter One and Letter Two) received a Dora Award nomination for Outstanding New Play in 2007..
+In 2008, Nardi received a Siminovitch Prize in Theatre (long list) nomination for playwriting for Letter Two.
 He has worked with Théâtre français de Toronto, Persephone Theatre, Great Canadian Theatre Company, and the Stratford Festival.
-He has also taught Acting and Directing courses at the University of Toronto and York University.
+He has also taught acting and directing courses at the University of Toronto and York University.

 Early life

 Nardi was born in Carolei, Calabria in 1958, and moved to Canada as a child.
 He was raised in a multilingual environment, and is fluent in French, English, Italian and Calabrian.